jithin8mathew/Tello_object_detection_demo_application/README.md

 - There could be several bugs, things could be done in an easier and efficient way, possibly.
 Please report bugs and issues.
 - If you face any issues during development or installation, please raise an issue in my GitHub page for this project

  More importantly, I am excited to see cool application of this project.
-And finally, if you liked this project and find it interesting, please star the project so that it can reach more people.
+And finally, if you liked this project and find it interesting, please :star: the project so that it can reach more people.
 Thank you and hope you have some fun with this!.

 This project is explained in detail at https://medium.com/@jithinjm1995/building-an-android-application-to-control-tello-drone-flight-and-perform-real-time-object-ab953f6c5f5b